 What Is It?

-In your time spent online, you’ve probably seen a URL or two that looks something like this:
+You’ve probably seen a URL or two that looks something like this:

 But there is a better way!